nolink/Ravencoin/README.md

 Testnet is now up and running and available to use during development.
 There is an issue when connecting to the testnet that requires the use of the -maxtipage parameter in order to connect to the test network initially.
 After the initial launch the -maxtipage parameter is not required.

-Use this command to initially start ravend on the testnet. <code>./ravend -testnet -maxtipage=259200</code>
+Use this command to initially start carrotd on the testnet. <code>./carrotd -testnet -maxtipage=259200</code>

 ### Automated Testing